Creating To Do Lists In WordPress

 After configuring the general settings, click on the ‘Advanced Settings’ tab to proceed …

-In this area you can customize your To Do lists, assign to-do items to other users and perform plugin database maintenance.
+In this area you can customize your To Do lists, assign to-do tasks to users and perform plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List